logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* update the coin-transfers after 2021-07-13
+* update the coin-transfers after 2021-07-13: DONE

 * add a transfer protocol for coins (instead of dollars): STARTED; refactored Transfer to CashTransfer; added transfer_coin table; reading coin-transfer rows.
-Need to add dates to rows: DONE
+Need to add dates to rows: DONE.
+Now we need to convert the coin-transfers to materialize in the portfolio report.

 * We need a coin exchange from coin to coin, called CoinConvert, that is, when we convert COMP to ETH (to MIR)